benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 one (round-robin), we can ping all of them and select the fastest one, and so on ...

 So all this is left on the caller.
-Kontrol doesn't have any idea of a Kite behaves, it only know if it's connected (registered) or not.
-Because it has less to do, it's much more simpler to deal with it and it's up to the caller to extend their system with complex designs.
+Kontrol doesn't have any idea of how a Kite behaves, it only knows if it's connected (registered) or not.
+This simplicity allows the kite implementer to build more complexity on top of the protocol.

 # Conclusion

-The Kite library has many other small improvements and features that are left here.
+The Kite library has many other small improvements and features that we haven't yet seen.
 For example there is Kite.js which can be used as a client side library on browsers.
 It also contains a node.js server equivalent (albeit not as finished as Go counterpart).
-It contains a tunnelproxy and reverseproxy out of the box, that can be used multiplex kites behind a single port/app.
+It contains a tunnelproxy and reverseproxy out of the box, that can be used to multiplex kites behind a single port/app.
 It's being used in production by Koding so it has many performance based fixes and improvements by default.

 Writing Kites and using it is the most important part.
-Once started to use it, you can feel the easyness and how simple the API is.
+Once you startto use it, you can feel the simplicity of the API.
 The Kite library is easy to use because it shares the same philosophy as Go.
 It uses some of the best open source projects written in Go (such as etcd).
 Go made it simple to write a stable platform as a foundation for the Kite library.
 Because of the nature of Go, extending and improvement the Kite library was easy too.

-I hope you get the idea and intention of this library and what it can and can't.
+I hope you get the idea and intention of this library and its capabilities and limitations.
 We are using and maintaining it extensively.
 However there are many things we want to improve too (such as providing other message protocols and transport protocols).
 Feel free to fork the project (https://github.com/koding/kite) and play around.
 Contributions are welcome!